cceremuga/mystic/README.md

-# 7/19/2016 Hackathon Stuff.
+# Mystic Chat.

+Created for the 7/19/2016 NU Hackathon.
 A silly geolocation based HTML5 chat app.
+Literally does nothing yet, it's 8AM give me a break.

 # License